metacpan/metacpan-cpan-extracted/distros/I/IO-FD/README.md

 ```
     fctrl...

+    #TODO:
     ioctl...
 ```

 # DESCRIPTION

-IO::FD is an XS module which implements core Perl and system I/O functions on top of **file descriptors** instead of Perl **file handles**.
+IO::FD is an XS module which implements common core Perl system I/O functions to use **file descriptors** instead of Perl **file handles**.
 Functions include but are not limited to `accept`, `connect`, `socket`, `bind`, `sysopen`, `sysread`, and `syswrite`.